slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Actions or Methods
-As explained in the "endpoints" section, only nouns must be used when creating an endpoint.
+As explained in the **Endpoints** section, only nouns must be used when creating an endpoint.
 One of the main mistakes that are made when designing REST APIs is to used a verb to indicate an action to be performed against a resource.
 The following are wrong examples of endpoints:

     /getAllOrders
     /getOrder/1000